-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

-- CO1. apply the conceptual knowledge of various fuses for secured operation of domestic and industrial appliances. - CO2. apply the conceptual knowledge of various circuit breakers for secured operation of power system network. - CO3. apply the conceptual knowledge of various relays for secured operation of power system network. - CO4. analyze various protection schemes for the protection of alternators, transformers and motors. - CO5. apply various neutral grounding methods and determine the system parameters for protection in power system.
+- CO1.
+Apply the conceptual knowledge of various fuses for secured operation of domestic and industrial appliances. - CO2.
+Apply the conceptual knowledge of various circuit breakers for secured operation of power system network. - CO3.
+Apply the conceptual knowledge of various relays for secured operation of power system network. - CO4.
+Analyze various protection schemes for the protection of alternators, transformers and motors. - CO5.
+Apply various neutral grounding methods and determine the system parameters for protection in power system.

-UNIT-I: FUSES (6 periods)
+UNIT-I: FUSES (06 Periods)